mayasarena/mood-garden/README.md

-# Mood Diary 🌸
+# Mood Garden 🌸

-An interactive 3D diary desktop app that allows users to track their daily mood with visual plants and notes, built with React and React Three Fiber.
+An interactive diary and mood-tracking desktop app that allows users to track their daily mood with visual plants and notes, built with React and React Three Fiber.

 ### Under Construction 🚧